 What Is Nylabone Made Of?

 As mentioned above, Nylabone makes both inedible and edible chews, better known as “Nylabone healthy edibles.”
 But what is Nylabone made of, both edible and inedible, and are these ingredients safe for dogs?

 Nylabone healthy edibles: They have many different varieties, and all the ingredients will differ.
-Generally, they are similar to what you often see in other dog treats – different proteins, starches and flavorings.
+Generally, they are similar to what you often see in other dog treats – different proteins, starches, and flavorings.
 Every package will have ingredients and guaranteed analysis printed on it, so make sure to check it.
 While they are generally safe, they're not the healthiest dog treats you can buy and better options are available.

 So far, there was only one Nylabone recall back in April 2015.
 The FDA recalled Puppy Starter Kit from Nylabone due to possible Salmonella contamination.
-Since then, there were no other Nylabone recall updates, and the company maintains a pretty great manufacturing standards that we know of.
+Since then, there were no other Nylabone recall updates, and the company maintains a pretty great manufacturing standard that we know of.

 At the Tail End: Are Nylabones Safe for Dogs?

 In conclusion, are Nylabones safe for dogs and puppies?
 Technically, they are not completely safe since there are always risks.
 That said, if you pick the right chew toy that's the perfect size and formulation for your pet, and make sure to check on him and his toy periodically, then there's no reason to avoid them.